-Billy is a fourteen-year-old boy with a problem: He can’t get to second base with his girlfriend Jennifer.
+Billy is a high school boy with a problem: He can’t get to second base with his girlfriend Jennifer.
 She loves intimacy in films, but not in their real life.

 The next day Billy and friends